 Updated February 11, 2019: I was able to resolve the issue by setting the Cisco switch port configurations to an Edge Port.
 I’ve updated the post with the final solution.
 I was struggling to identify an issue where Windows Server would boot with an Unidentified, Public, or Private rather than the appropriate Domain network type.
 This caused the Windows Firewall to kick in blocking my RDP access.
 Restarting the Network Location Awareness service or cycling one of the Network Adapters would resolve the issue.
 But the root cause was a mystery until just recently…

 Redirecting a WordPress website from HTTP to HTTPS is not as easy as it should be.
 I have yet to understand why there isn’t a simple checkbox to complete this task.
 There’s also numerous references which provide inaccurate information of how to accomplish this task.
 I’ll explain how to accomplish this with Apache, Nginx, IIS, as well as some popular web hosting control panels.
 These configuration changes are not WordPress-specific and can be referenced for any type of website.
+If you don’t already have a certificate, check out Let’s Encrypt to obtain a trusted certificate at no cost.
+In most cases Let’s Encrypt…

-There’s an issue in Windows 10 which causes Microsoft Account passwords to become out of sync when using Remote Desktop (RDP).
-For example, I have a few computer systems running Windows 10 which I only access via Remote Desktop using my Microsoft Account (for example, email@example.com).
+).
 If I were to change my Microsoft Account password from another computer system or Outlook.com, the new password will not work when connecting over RDP.
 However, the old password will continue to authenticate successfully.
 This is both annoying and a security issue.
 Below is a method to force a password sync.